You love your husband.

 It’s like a hiccupping connection between your cell phones.
 You tell him you need more affection.
 He hears criticism.
 He feels you blame him for not being good enough.
 He feels it’s his fault you are unhappy.
 He failed you.

 A downward spiral of negative communication has begun.
 You tell him how bitterly disappointed you are; he withdraws.
 You pursue; he gets annoyed.
 You feel hurt and leave him alone.
 Silence falls.

 The distance between you grows.
-Exactly the opposite of what you’re longing for, isn’t it?
+Precisely the opposite of what you’re longing for, isn’t it?

 Negative communication kills intimacy in a couple, according to research.

 I’ve learned the bitter truth from my parents’ relationship.
 Nagging, blaming, and criticizing.
 Shaming, belittling, and playing silent games.
 I saw how it destroyed their relationship.
 And my father’s health.